petekeller2/grepord/README.md

 the sort is -sort: as the last argument, with an optional fs.Stats property, a comma, an optional desc or asc, a comma and then an optional limit number (This operates the same way as the SQL LIMIT/TOP clause).
-Example: `grepord -iRl './' -e 'hello world' -sort:size,asc,10`
+Example: `grepord -iRl './test' -e 'hello' -sort:birthtimeMs,asc,1`

 # Release Steps